CalMatters/ca-form-700-data/README.md

 ## Credits

 The FPPC publishes only the PDF versions of each filing, though many of them are submitted electronically.
-This data set was created by people going through all of the forms and creating structured data.
+This data set was created by people going through all of the forms to create and verify the structured data.
 The contributors are:

 * Jeremia Kimelman
 * John Osborn D'Agostino